Safety and Aftercare

 Why the outcome depends on what happens before and after, not just what happens during.

 When psychedelics are described online, the "experience" gets most of the attention.
-In real clinical models, the experience is only one phase.
+In clinical models, the experience is only one phase.
 The difference between a story and a treatment is structure: screening, preparation, trained supervision, and especially aftercare.

 Key takeaways